 Tie off, trim any waste and whip finish.

-Varnish between the eyes.
+Varnish the thread between the eyes.